 This should be your number one question – what Glowforge model can you afford?
 While they do provide financing, I recommend purchasing the Glowforge that you can most easily afford and justify spending.

 If you really want to go all out, take the time to save up for it as much as you can.
+You can also click here to learn more about how much a laser cutter costs.

 What am I going to use my Glowforge for?